tc39/proposal-signals/README.md

 - `value`: The current value of the state signal
 - `equals`: The comparison function used when changing values
-- `connected`: The callback to be called when the signal becomes observed by an effect
+- `watched`: The callback to be called when the signal becomes observed by an effect
-- `disconnected`: The callback to be called when the signal is no longer observed by an effect
+- `unwatched`: The callback to be called when the signal is no longer observed by an effect
-- `sinks`: Set of connected signals which depend on this one
+- `sinks`: Set of watched signals which depend on this one

 #### Constructor: `Signal(initialValue, options)`

 1. Set this Signal's `value` to `initialValue`.
-1. ...
+1. Set this Signal's `equals` to options?.equals
+1. Set this Signal's `watched` to options?.[Signal.subtle.watched]
+1. Set this Signal's `unwatched` to options?.[Signal.subtle.watched]
+1. Set this Signal's `sinks` to the empty set
 1. Set `state` to `~clean~`.
-The constructor sets `value` to its parameter, `equals` based on options, and `state` to `~clean~`.

 #### Method: `Signal.State.prototype.get()`

 1. If `notifying` is true, throw an exception.
-1. If `computing` is not `undefined`, add this Signal to `computing`'s `sources` set, and add `computing` to this Signal's `sinks` set.
+1. If `computing` is not `undefined`, add this Signal to `computing`'s `sources` set.
+1. NOTE: We do not add `computing` to this Signal's `sinks` set until it is watched by a Watcher.
 1. Return this Signal's `value`.

 #### Method: `Signal.State.prototype.set(newValue)`